 Distance and Time (from Orlando): 194 miles, 3 hours 33 minutes

-For more information, please see 8 Great Places To Eat in Naples Florida
+For more information, please see our favorite Naples Florida restaurants.

 Tips For Avoiding Tolls From Orlando Airport